That’s how much you’d earn if you spent just $100 on email marketing for your eCommerce business on average.

 They’ve already proven their interest in your products enough to type in their MasterCard number, and they’re probably just as likely to want to be on your email list.

-One of the best ways to get super engaged customer emails is to have them create an account when they’re checking out like Onnit.com does:
+One of the best ways to get super engaged customer emails is to have them create an account when they’re checking out, like Onnit does:

-This helps them by making the checkout much easier next time they visit, and also provides an extra benefit to you (even on top of email marketing): the ability to rescue abandoned carts.
+This helps them by making the checkout much easier next time they visit, and also provides an extra benefit to you (on top of email marketing): the ability to rescue abandoned carts.

 If your customer’s logged in while they’re browsing, you can email them reminders about the items in their cart if they’ve left your site before purchasing.

-Since almost 67% of sales are lost to cart abandonment, this can help you increase your sales significantly.
+Since according to Shopify data, almost 67% of sales are lost to cart abandonment, this can help you increase your sales significantly.

 So not only is this a great way to collect emails, but it’s also a great conversion technique.